 There is a good chance that you have forgotten to update your server because you have been busy and have not done this in the past.
 If you are currently using an old version, which may have failed by now, you may notice that your WordPress website is downloading files when you try to view it in a new browser.

 The first thing you need to do is check if you are using a personal hosting service.
-In case you are using a personal hosting service, then you need to check in the dashboard if there are any updates available.
+If you are using a personal hosting service, you should check the dashboard for any available updates.
 If there are, then you can update and download them right away.

-Here I’m sharing an in-depth guide to updating your server.
+Here I am sharing an in-depth guide to updating your server.

 Moreover, if you are using a shared hosting provider, then it will be better for you to get in touch with them.
 This will enable you to explain the situation you are experiencing in detail, and they’ll assist you and update the server.